 What is online pre-employment testing?

-Online pre-employment tests offer ready to use tests on the web.
+Online pre-employment tests offer ready to use online recruitment tests on the web.
 These tests cover technical, communication, aptitude tests, attitude tests etc. A customer can use the available tests or create custom tests by adding his own questions.
 These tests are then assigned to various job applicants either in a supervised center or can allow the test taker to take the test at his convenience.
 There are various proctoring features to prevent cheating.
 Immediate reports are available which give actionable insights.

 Such online tests can help top executive recruiters in the following ways: